Fivenan/library-system/README.md

 ## Feature

-allows multiple users to login and manage the books they borrow from each other
+allows multiple users to log in and manage the books they borrow from each other.

+User can also provide the picture of the book

 ## Technology